 In this study, the objective was to screen five commercial hand sanitizer gels for their main ingredients by GC/MS and FT-IR.
-A list of the ingredients commonly found in hand sanitizers is shown in the table below.
+A list of the ingredients commonly found in hand sanitizers is shown in the Table 1A.

 Each common inactive ingredient in hand sanitizer gels serves a specific purpose.
 Water acts as a solvent and is necessary to allow the active ingredient alcohol to penetrate bacterial cells in order to kill them.
 Glycerin and propylene glycol are humectants to help prevent the loss of moisture in the skin.
 Isopropyl myristate is an emollient.
 Along with Vitamin E acetate, isopropyl myristate helps smooth skin.
 Carbomer is a thickening agent that causes the gel-like texture in hand sanitizers, and triethanolamine functions as a pH adjuster as well as promoting emulsification.